lxieyang/simple-amt/README.md

 We'll walk through each of these steps in more detail.

 ## Build HIT UI
 Building the UI is typically the most time-consuming step in creating a new type of HIT.
-You will have to do most of the work yourself, but lxieyang-simple-amt can still help.
+You will have to do most of the work yourself, but simple-amt can still help.
 As a running example, we will use the UI defined in `hit_templates/simple.html`.
 This is a very basic HIT that asks workers to write an example of a category, like a type of dog or a flavor of ice cream.

 If you look at `hit_templates/simple.html`, you'll notice that it looks like regular HTML except for the line
 ```